doptime/saavuu/README.md

 # saavuu
 most concise, convinient, redis based microservice framework

-# 规定 / specification
+# specification
 * specify content-type in header,if response type is not json, then return raw data
-* user id should stored in jwt token,and named as id
+* use JWT for authorization, JWT field "id" will replace @me in key or field
+* when get request, if field is not exist, then return all the hash key list for given key